The special Brauer group and twisted Picard varieties: Grothendieck's special Brauer group

 \subsection{Special Brauer group}

 In the very last remark of \cite{BrauerII}, Grothendieck introduced the {special Brauer group} $\SBr(X)$ of a scheme $X$.
-This notion turns out to be very useful for our purposes.
+It seems that this group has not been used much explicitly over the last fifty years, mainly because of its purely topological character.
+However, it reflects a point of view that is central for Lieblich's treatment of twisted sheaves, see e.g.\ \cite{LiebPhD}, and is exactly what is needed for our purposes.
 The definition is similar to the definition of the Brauer group $\Br(X)$ as the group of Morita equivalence classes of Azumaya algebras.

 \begin{definition} The \emph{special Brauer group} $\SBr(X)$ of a scheme $X$ is the group of equivalence classes of Azumaya algebras $\ka$ with respect to the equivalence relation generated by $\ka\sim \ka\otimes\kend(F)$ with the locally free sheaf $F$ required to have trivial determinant $\det(F)\cong\ko_X$. \end{definition}